You may not know it but your website is more than likely suffering from brute force attacks every day.

 - Different request types and known DDoS vulnerabilities in applications

-- Dynamic list of bad user agents that’s constantly being updated
+- Dynamic list of bad user agents that’s constantly updated

 Challenge Captcha Page

-As soon as SiteGround identify an IP address or user agent as malicious, they are blocked and challenged with a Captcha page.
+As soon as SiteGround identify an IP address or user agent as malicious, they block and challenge them with a Captcha page.

 The anti-bot AI is learning continuously, including how to minimise false positives.

-Should a human visitor ever reach the Captcha page and solve it, they are whitelisted by the anti-bot AI.
+Should a human visitor ever reach the Captcha page and solve it, the anti-bot AI whitelists them.

 Some of the more sophisticated Cloudflare security options aren’t available with the free account.
 One option that is though is Security Level.